cloud4rpi/docs/docs/mqtt_api.md

 # Variable Values

-Used to send the data from the device.
+Send the data from the device in massages to the following topic.

 ## Topic